 It turned out to be even more crowded on this day because the Roman church had sent their people to visit the church and we got caught in their procession.
 The artwork was especially impressive and depicts the history of the site.
 People line up for hours to get a chance to touch various stations, light candles and walk through the tomb.
 Many of the pieces of the church have been renovated and updated throughout the years, so the architecture, in itself, provides a history lesson.

 Our tour ended later than planned, taking almost six hours instead of four due to security checks, crowds and questions (our free two hour walking tour in Jaffa took an hour longer than expected too) so be prepared to spend a little extra time on tours than is scheduled.
 I think that is just a fact of life.
 Our guide was very knowledgeable and made sure everyone experienced what they came to see, which can be a challenge considering the city is meaningful to so many religions and for so many historical events.
 There is no way I could have explored Jerusalem and understood as much without a guide.
+The guide was telling us about different way the people of Jerusalem, and people from all over the world, visit some of these holy sites to pray.
+Apparently, those people who can’t make their own way to them, can send an online prayer request to be placed in one of the selected sacred sites in Jerusalem.
+This is such a lovely idea to help those people who aren’t fortunate enough to be able to fly over to Jerusalem, or have varying mobility issues for example.
+They can still honor their religion.

 ga(‘create’, ‘UA-49466220-1’, ‘auto’);